-During the year ended 31 December 2020, the Group received COVID-19 wage subsidies from the New Zealand Government.
-The wage subsidies are not recognised until there is reasonable assurance that the Group will comply with the eligibility criteria attached to them and that the wage subsidies will be received.
-The wage subsidies are recognised in profit or loss, within other revenue, on a systematic basis over the periods in which the Group recognises as expenses the related costs for which the wage subsidies are intended to compensate.
+During the year ended 31 December 2021, the Group received COVID-19 wage subsidies and resurgence support payment from the New Zealand Government.
+The wage subsidies & resurgence support payment are not recognised until there is reasonable assurance that the Group will comply with the eligibility criteria attached to them and that the wage subsidies and resurgence support will be received.
+The wage subsidies & resurgence support payment are recognised in profit or loss, within other revenue, on a systematic basis over the periods in which the Group recognises as expenses the related costs for which the wage subsidies are intended to compensate.